badmanwillis/Proj515-Alpha/README.md

 # todo
 * package not whole repo
-* rename paths in files alpha.xml
+* rename paths in files alpha.xml, and display.launch